sirisian/ecmascript-types/higherkindedtypes.md

   next(value?: N): W.<IteratorResult<T, R>>;
 }
 ```

+The declaration above is the unification, and it is worth reading against the two it replaces: `next`, `return`, and `throw` are written once, with `W.<…>` where the synchronous form had a bare result and the asynchronous form a promise. `Iterator.<Identity, T>` is the first and `Iterator.<Promise, T>` the second.

 ```W<_>``` takes one argument. ```W<_, _>``` takes two. **Arity is written, never inferred**, so a declaration says how it will use its parameter and a reader need not scan the body to find out.